Uncovering dynamically critical regions in near-wall turbulence using 3D Convolutional Neural Networks: Introduction

-Although the existence of intermittent bursts in wall-bounded turbulence is widely accepted, there has been some ambivalence regarding their role in near-wall dynamics. \citet{Robinson1991}, \citet{Moin1998}, and \citet{Schoppa2002} have suggested that bursts may not play as crucial a role in turbulence generation as previously thought.
-The main argument in favour of this viewpoint is that the intermittent events observed by \citet{Kline1967} were caused by the passage of streamwise vortices over static measurement locations.
-However, certain studies have remarked that these strong intermittent events are not merely artefacts of vortices passing by, but should instead be viewed as intrinsic components of the near-wall dynamics~\citep{Jimenez2012,Jimenez2013}. \citet{Lumley1998} considered bursts to be integral to the formation and evolution of coherent structures, and proposed that the inhibition of bursts should be a crucial element of potential control strategies. \citet{Jimenez2013} notes that frictional drag on the wall increases abruptly and substantially during bursting events.
-Several studies have proposed that coherent hairpin vortices may be consequences of instabilities and ejections associated with low-speed streaks~\citep{LozanoDuran2014,Hack2018}. \citet{Schlatter2014} suggested that hairpin vortices may be artefacts of the relatively moderate Reynolds numbers that prior DNSs had been restricted to owing to computational limitations.
-It is evident that there have been differences of opinion regarding the exact nature of near-wall dynamics, which highlights the need for novel analytical tools that can help interpret nonlinear turbulent flow data more effectively.
+Importantly, these intermittent bursts influence the generation and dissipation of turbulent kinetic energy within boundary layers.
+Moreover, they control important transport phenomena and contribute significantly to turbulent drag acting on the wall~\cite{Kline1967, Corino1969, Kim1971, Wallace1972, Lumley1998, Jimenez2012}.
+Although the existence of intermittent bursts in wall-bounded turbulence is well-established, there has been some ambivalence regarding the role they play in near-wall dynamics.
+Robinson~\cite{Robinson1991}, Moin and Mahesh~\cite{Moin1998}, and Schoppa and Hussain~\cite{Schoppa2002} suggested that bursts may not play as crucial a role in turbulence generation as previously thought.
+The main argument for of this viewpoint was that the intermittent events observed by Kline et al.~\cite{Kline1967} may have been caused by the passage of streamwise vortices over static measurement locations.
+However, other studies have remarked that these strong intermittent events are not merely artifacts of vortices passing by, but should instead be viewed as intrinsic components of near-wall dynamics~\cite{Jimenez2012,Jimenez2013}.
+Lumley and Blossey~\cite{Lumley1998} considered bursts to be integral to the formation and evolution of coherent structures, and proposed that the inhibition of bursts should be viewed as a critical component of flow-control strategies.
+Moreover, Jim\'enez~\cite{Jimenez2013} found that frictional drag on the wall increased abruptly and substantially during bursting events.
+Other studies have proposed that instabilities and ejections associated with low-speed streaks may give rise to coherent hairpin vortices~\cite{LozanoDuran2014,Hack2018}.
+A different viewpoint by Schlatter et al.\cite{Schlatter2014} proposed that hairpin vortices may be artifacts of the relatively moderate Reynolds numbers that prior DNSs (Direct Numerical Simulations) had been restricted to due to computational limitations.
+It is evident that the exact nature of near-wall dynamics is the subject of some debate, which highlights the need for tools that can help better interpret the underlying nonlinear spatial and temporal correlations.